What are the 3 commonly used choke?

 Full Choke Shotgun

 This choke has a tight constriction and a dense pattern.
+This choke is the most closed.
 Full choke produces a tight pattern of distribution of the shot.
 Commonly used when hunting turkey.
 Full choke is commonly used for longer range.

 Modified Choke Shotgun